Artaman League

-The Artaman League (German language: Artamanen-Gesellschaft) was a German agrarian and völkisch movement committed to a Back-to-the-land–inspired ruralism.
+The Artaman League (German language: Artamanen-Gesellschaft) was a German agrarian and völkisch movement committed to a Back-to-the-land–inspired ruralism, founded in 1923.
 Active during the inter-war period, the League became closely linked to, and eventually absorbed by, the Nazi Party.

 Etymology

-Dr. Willibald Hentschel (1858-1947) coined the term Artamanen before the First World War of 1914-1918.
+The agrarian Willibald Hentschel (1858–1947) coined the term Artamanen before the First World War of 1914–1918.
 A believer in racial purity, Hentschel founded his own group, the Mittgart Society, in 1906.
-The word Artamanen compounded art and manen, Middle High German words meaning "agriculture man" and indicating Hentschell's desire to see Germans retreat from the decadence of the city in order to return to an idyllic rural past.
+The word Artamanen compounded art and manen, Middle High German words meaning "agriculture man" and indicating Hentschell's desire to see Germans retreat from the decadence of the city in order to return to an imagined idyllic rural past.

 Origins

 The Artaman League had its roots in the overall Lebensreform movement in late 19th-century and early 20th-century Germany.
 This movement encompassed hundreds of groups throughout Germany that were involved in various experiments tied to ecology, health, fitness, vegetarianism, and naturism (Nacktkultur).
 These groups held positions across the political spectrum.
-The far-right groups ultimately gained a following among the Nazi Party members and their supporters.
+The Antisemitic groups ultimately gained a following among the Nazi Party members and their supporters.
 Publications by right wing Lebensreformists, which sold in the tens of thousands, argued that their practices were "the means by which the German race would regenerate itself and ultimately prevail over its neighbours and the diabolical Jews who were intent on injecting putrefying agents into the nation's blood and soil".